 In 2014 I designed Etsy's second native app, Sell on Etsy, which launched in six countries.
 Building on top of that foundation my team and I launched a card reader for both Android and iOS devices that helps sellers make in-person cash and credit card sales.
 Unlike a Square reader, it is powerfully integrated with an Etsy seller's shop inventory.
 Fred Wilson writes about it here.

-I start my day walking to work wearing a nerdsack and listening to audio books.
-I usually follow this up with an hour of extracurricular iOS programming. …And hey, if you see a nice car in the city streets, please add it to #roysgarage on Instagram.
+I start my day changing diapers and playing with this guy!
+I'm always looking to rejuvinate my iOS coding ability, but in the near term I'll be focusing on React. …And hey, if you see a nice car in the city streets, please add it to #roysgarage on Instagram.